-3.15 Emergency Planning
+3.14 Emergency Planning

 The Facilities Manager is responsible for ensuring that fire risk assessments are undertaken in accordance with the Regulatory Reform (Fire Safety) Order 2005.

-Based on the findings of the fire risk assessment an emergency action plan for Francis Crick House is maintained and displayed in the office.
-A copy can also be found within the Facilities area of Sharepoint.
-The plan provides explicit guidance to staff and visitors to ensure that in the event of a fire all premises are able to be quickly and safely evacuated.
+Based on the findings of the fire risk assessment an emergency action plan for Francis Crick House is maintained and displayed.
+A copy can also be found within the Central Library.
+The plan provides explicit guidance to staff and visitors to ensure that in the event of a fire all premises can be quickly and safely evacuated.
+The emergency action plan is clearly displayed throughout the Fora offices.

-All persons using the premises will take sensible precautions to avoid the outbreak of fire, e.g., avoiding accumulations of flammable materials in circumstances which may lead to a risk of fire, not overloading electrical socket outlets, etc.
+All staff are required to undertake a health and safety induction on commencement of employment at the Association.
+All persons using our offices will take sensible precautions to avoid the outbreak of fire, e.g., avoiding accumulations of flammable materials in circumstances which may lead to a risk of fire, not overloading electrical socket outlets, etc.

-The respective landlords of Francis Crick House and CAN Mezzanine are responsible for checking the operation of the fire alarm systems on a weekly basis and for ensuring that they are serviced by specialist contractors at intervals not exceeding 6 months.
+The landlords of Francis Crick House and Fora are responsible for checking the operation of the fire alarm systems on a weekly basis and for ensuring that they are serviced by specialist contractors at intervals not exceeding 6 months.
 They are also responsible for organising a minimum of one fire drill per year per site and, if necessary, ascertain where improvements in the evacuation procedures are required and arrange for their implementation.

-The respective landlords are also responsible for ensuring that the emergency lighting and all fire extinguishers are checked by specialist contractors at intervals not exceeding 12 months.
+The respective landlords are also responsible for ensuring that the emergency lighting and all fire extinguishers in the common areas are checked by specialist contractors at intervals not exceeding 12 months.
+All formal documentation is checked by the Facilities Manager on an annual basis and a record maintained.